chrishrtmn/exampel-nextjs-commerce/README.md

 ## To Do

-1. Style header and nav
-2. Simple mobile nav setup
-3. Bind state between products and images
+1. Bind state between products and images
-4. Crop and re-export all images
-5. Configure react-progressive-images
+2. Configure react-progressive-images
-6. Add Framer Motion transitions
+3. Add Framer Motion transitions